younata/coz-e/src/build_log/chapter_6.md

 ![Front assembly showing the aft side of the front seatback](/assets/images/build_log/chapter_6/front_assembly_seatback_closeup.jpeg)
 ![Front assembly showing the aft side of the front seatback](/assets/images/build_log/chapter_6/front_assembly_seatback_reinforce.jpeg)

 Once I taped as much as I could of these panels, I installed F-28.
 Similar to F-22, it only receives reinforcement on the aft face.
-That's because in the next chapter, I'll be removing foam and upperlongerons immediately in front of F-28, so there's no point adding reinforcement layups there.
+That's because in the next chapter, I'll be removing foam and upper longerons immediately in front of F-28, so there's no point adding reinforcement layups there.

 ### Landing Gear Box